toben88/ssn-solver/README.md

 The Social Security Solver app allows users to:

 - Explore different policy provisions that could help solve the Social Security funding shortfall
-- Drag and drop provisions to see their combined impact on the deficit
+- Select provisions via checkboxes to see their combined impact on the deficit
 - Filter provisions by category (COLA, Benefit Level, Retirement Age, etc.)
 - View detailed information about each provision, including its fiscal impact
 - Track progress toward eliminating the projected deficit
+- Starts with provision A1 pre-selected to demonstrate functionality

 ## Features

 - **Interactive Deficit Tracker**: Visual representation of the current deficit and progress toward solvency
-- **Drag-and-Drop Interface**: Intuitive way to select and combine different policy provisions
+- **Checkbox Selection Interface**: Intuitive way to select and combine different policy provisions
 - **Category Filtering**: Easy navigation through different types of reform options
 - **Detailed Provision Cards**: Comprehensive information about each policy option
 - **Impact Visualization**: Clear display of how each provision affects the long-term deficit